AndrewGuerrero/ng-caryll/content/effective_cpp.md

   but it makes sense when the derived class needs access to `protected` base class members or needs to redefine inherited `virtual` functions.
 - Unlike *composition*, `private` inheritance can enable the *empty base optimization*.
-This can be important for library developers who strive to minimize object sizes.
+This can be important for library developers who strive to reduce object sizes.

-### Item 40: Use multiple inheritance judiciously
+### Item 40: Use multiple-inheritance judiciously

-Multiple inheritance opens up possibility for ambiguity.
+Multiple-inheritance opens up possibility for ambiguity.

 ``` cpp
 class BorrowableItem {